hmer101/6_4132_arm_planning/README.md

 ### Current Issues
-- FF_Planner gives strange results
+- FF_Planner gives strange results in blocksworld pb4 - oscillates between pickup and putdown
-- Doesn't order by helpful actions
+- FF doesn't order by helpful actions (implemented but not used)